pmongeon/qsslab/content/publication/2021-simard-apc/index.md

 publication_types: ['2']

 # Publication name and optional abbreviated publication name.
-publication: "Proceedings of the Annual Conference of CAIS / Actes du congrès annuel de l'ACSI"
+publication: "Proceedings of the Annual Conference of CAIS / Actes du congrès annuel de lACSI"
 publication_short: 'CAIS 2021'

 abstract: "The question about the cost of access to scholarly resources is usually answered by focusing on subscription cost.
 This study highlights the article processing charges (APCs) paid by Canada’s research institution as an additional scholarly resource.
 Unpaywall database was queried with the DOIs of CARL member universities’ publication indexed in the Web of Science.
 We find that while Open Access should in principle reduce the cost of access to scholarly literature, we are rather in a situation where both the cost of access and the cost of publishing are increasing simultaneously."